Skip to content

 ssh-key: ${{ secrets.DEPLOY_KEY }}

-# Persist credentials so that semantic-release will use them
+# Persist credentials so that semantic-release can use them

 persist-credentials: true